Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Sampling recovery in energy norm

 \section{Sampling recovery in energy norm}

-In this section, we extend the results on sampling recovery in space $L_q(\IId)$ of functions from $\Bab$ in Sections \ref{Sampling recovery} and \ref{Optimality}, to sampling recovery in the energy norm of the isotropic Sobolev space $W^\gamma_q(\IId)$ with $\gamma >0$.
-We preliminarily study the sampling recovery in the norm of $\Bgq$, and the receive the results on sampling recovery in the norm of $W^\gamma_q(\IId)$ as consequences of those in the norm of $\Bgq$.
+In this section, we extend the results on sampling recovery in the quasi-norm of $L_q(\IId)$ of functions from $\Bab$ in Sections \ref{Sampling recovery} and \ref{Optimality}, to sampling recovery in the energy norm of the isotropic Sobolev space $W^\gamma_q(\IId)$ with $\gamma >0$ and $1<q<\infty$.
+We preliminarily study the sampling recovery in the norm of $\Bgq$, and then receive results on sampling recovery in the norm of $W^\gamma_q(\IId)$ as consequences of those in the norm of $B^{\gamma}_{q,\min(q,2)}$ and the inequality \eqref{ineq[normsW,B]}.